Ryeo345/Python_100_Days/README.md

-# This a repo of my 100 days of progress in learning Python, by learning the fundamentals of python and building small projects to test my skills.
+# This repository serves as a record of my 100-day journey dedicated to mastering Python.
+During this time, I will focus on grasping the core principles of Python and applying them through a series of small-scale projects, allowing me to gauge and enhance my skillset.